MarlonJrBM/marlonjrbm.github.io/index.md

 Other than computers, some of the things I really enjoy are cycling, crossfit, mindfulness and beers.
 I also believe in my duty to try and make the community around me a better place through voluntary work, so I'm a proud member of [Rotaract](https://www.rotary.org/en/get-involved/rotaract-clubs).

-If you would like to connect, the pleasure would be all mine.
+If you would like to connect, the pleasure would be all mine!
 Send me an e-mail (marlonbr1@gmail.com) or message me in your favorite social network (@marlonjrbm).